Have you ever asked, "what actually are probiotics?" Well, we've got answers!

 - Improvement of skin conditions like allergies and eczema

 That’s it.
 Probiotic Bars contain over 2 Billion CFU’s of active Bacillus Coagulans cultures, plus they have built-in prebiotics in the form of 100% real fruit.
-They are made of only 2 ingredients: fruit and probiotics, That’s it!
-That’s it Probiotic Bars are also dairy-free, made without any added sugars, and do not require refrigeration, so they are perfect for life on-the-go.
+They are made of only 2 ingredients: fruit and probiotics, That’s it.
+That’s it Probiotic Bars are also dairy-free, made with no added sugar, and do not require refrigeration, so they are perfect for on-the-go!